-Canandaigua Somewhere between Marie Antoinette’s Gardens of Versaille and the Queen of Hearts' croquet ground in Alice in Wonderland is the Sonnenberg Gardens and Mansion State Historic Park.
+Canandaigua Sonnenberg Gardens and Mansion State Historic Park splits the aesthetic difference between Marie Antoinette’s Gardens of Versaille and the Queen of Hearts' croquet ground in Alice in Wonderland.
 The 50-acre estate, open from May until the end of October, is an Instagrammer’s dream with bright flowers, historic buildings, moonlight strolls, and, most important, a location smack in the middle of the Finger Lakes wine region.

 Pittsford Taking the concept of getting back to nature to the nth degree, the Mushroom House was built in the early ‘70s and designed not after the fungi it so clearly resembles, but rather stalks of Queen Anne’s lace.
 Four connecting pods sprawl across 4,168 square feet and blend into the surrounding woods.
 Book the three-bedroom, three-bathroom marvel for a weekend and party like Papa Smurf.